TIMELINE-News Corp and the phone-hacking scandal

 Nov.
 14 - A public inquiry, chaired by Lord Leveson and set up by Cameron, begins its investigations into media ethics.

-Nov.
-29 - Paul McMullan, a reporter at the News of the World, tells the inquiry that former editors of the newspaper, including Coulson, were aware of hacking at the tabloid.

-Dec.
-7 - Police arrest private investigator Glen Mulcaire as part of their Operation Weeting investigation into phone hacking.
-Mulcaire had been jailed in 2007 for illegally accessing the voicemails of royal aides, along with Goodman.

 Jan.
-19, 2012 - News Group Newspapers settled a host of cases after acknowledging to victims that executives covered up the scale of illegal activity by destroying evidence and lying to investigators, court proceedings show.
+19, 2012 - Court proceedings show News Group Newspapers settled a host of cases after acknowledging to victims that executives covered up the scale of illegal activity by destroying evidence and lying to investigators.

-Feb.
-11 - Police arrest five senior staff at the top-selling Sun in a probe into journalists paying police for tip-offs.
-Eight people were arrested in total.

--- More than 20 people have been arrested over the allegations.
-Their arrests are part of Operation Elveden - one of three criminal investigations into news-gathering practices.

 Feb.
 26 - Rupert Murdoch launches a new Sunday edition of his Sun tabloid to replace the News of the World.